-A higher percentage of MHHs, compared to FHHs, have stated that they are currently facing financial difficulties, as evidenced in Figure 13 regarding the sufficiency of income to cover key categories of expenses.
-Survey results show that 89 per cent of MHHs and 76 per cent of FHHs have financial problems.
+As evidenced in Figure 13 regarding the sufficiency of income to cover key categories of expenses, more than 80 percent of the IDP households (regardless of FHH and MHH status) have stated that they are currently facing financial difficulties, Survey results show that 83 per cent of MHHs and 81 per cent of FHHs have financial problems.

-Figure 14 illustrates the most important actions taken in response to the financial difficulties by the 82 FHHs and 100 MHHs who reported having financial issues.
+Figure 14 illustrates the most important actions taken in response to the financial difficulties by the 31 FHHs and 151 MHHs who reported having financial issues.